-History: The Women’s Media Resource Project (WMRP) also known as WEFT (taken from weaving), was initiated by a group of women filmmakers and activists inspired by the feminist activism at the Greenham Common Women’s Peace Camp.
+History: The Women’s Media Resource Project (WMRP) also known as WEFT (a stitch in weaving), was initiated by a group of women video and sound artists and activists inspired by the feminist activism at the Greenham Common Women’s Peace Camp.
 The word WEFT was taken from a Greenham song.

 In July 1986, The Sound Kitchen was launched, the UK’s first women-only 16 track recording studio housed in the basement of the Rio (the remnants of which are still there, it is now a storage cupboard).
-In 1987 they co-organised the first National Women’s Video Festival, that was based at the Women’s Centre in Wild Court, Covent Garden, and ran across multiple London venues including the Rio Cinema.
+In 1987 they co-organised the first National Women’s Video Festival, that was based at the Women’s Centre in Wild Court, Covent Garden, and ran across multiple venues including the Rio Cinema.

 Dates at Rio Cinema: 1984-1994 (?)

 People: Katherine Meynell, Claire Hodson, Miriam Ludbrook, Zoe Redman, Siobhan Cleary, Vicky Grut, Mary Fahey, Linda Flint, Cathy Lane, Ruth Novaczek, Jo Neylin, Ann Robinson, Maggie Thacker, Pat Thomas, Marian Urch, viv acious, Pier Wilkie.

-Material in the archive: Flyers, monthly programme notes, posters, images, t-shirt/poster, festival brochures, meeting notes, films, video, interviews.
+Material in the archive: Flyers, monthly programme notes, posters, images, t-shirt/poster, festival brochures, meeting notes, film, video, interviews.

 The Sound Kitchen was the UK’s first women-only 16 track recording studio, housed in the basement of the Rio Cinema.
 Funded by Hackney Council and Greater London Arts.
 It opened on 24th July 1986.
 The WMRP organised training for women in vocal, studio engineering, electronic music.

-Film screening + discussion with some of the WMRP
+Film, video screening + discussion with some of the WMRP group.

 Community archiving project with WMRP to identity material archive at the Rio Cinema

 Oral History interviews.